nixworks/public/news/2011/02/13/index.md

 ##### Iraq War
 ### [Iraq War: Jeremy Paxman faces being punished by the BBC after being judged to have violated the corporation's strict impartiality rules by writing an article for "The Guardian" in which he stated that Tony Blair's "lies" had led Britain to war with Iraq. ](/news/2011/02/13/iraq-war-jeremy-paxman-faces-being-punished-by-the-bbc-after-being-judged-to-have-violated-the-corporation-s-strict-impartiality-rules-by-w.md)
-_Context: Tony Blair, The Guardian, Jeremy Paxman, Iraq War, BBC_
+_Context: The Guardian, Iraq War, BBC, Jeremy Paxman, Tony Blair_

 ##### Yemen
 ### [People in Yemen march on the presidential palace in Sana'a in an attempt to bring down Ali Abdullah Saleh. ](/news/2011/02/13/people-in-yemen-march-on-the-presidential-palace-in-sana-a-in-an-attempt-to-bring-down-ali-abdullah-saleh.md)